NamesAreDifficult/EStoreProject/docs/DesignDocNEW.md

 a button.
 Admins have access to these features, but they may not add items to their SC or view SC page, as they are redirected upon going to the page.
 Admins can navigate to ND, where they see the product fields to add products.
 Any error messages from illegal operations are shown at the top of the screen.
 Below, each product and its fields are listed, with a textbox for editing the price and adding weight, and a button to delete the product.
-> _Provide a summary of the application's user interface.
-Describe, from
-> the user's perspective, the flow of the pages in the web application._

 ### View Tier
-> _**[Sprint 4]** Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
-> of the design that you are describing.
-For example, in e-store you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.
-> As these can span multiple tiers, be sure to include an relevant HTTP requests from the client-side to the server-side
-> to help illustrate the end-to-end flow._

-> _**[Sprint 4]** To adequately show your system, you will need to present the **class diagrams** where relevant in your design.
-Some additional tips:_
- >* _Class diagrams only apply to the **ViewModel** and **Model** Tier_
->* _A single class diagram of the entire system will not be effective.
-You may start with one, but will be need to break it down into smaller sections to account for requirements of each of the Tier static models below._
- >* _Correct labeling of relationships with proper notation for the relationship type, multiplicities, and navigation information will be important._
- >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._

  When the estore goes online, the user and the admins view the landing page that holds the feature products and the navbar, which will be on every page.
 This is controlled by the home-page and nav-bar components.